redhatci/ansible-collection-redhatci-ocp/roles/sno_node_prep/README.md

 # Single Node OpenShift
 Single Node OpenShift is a Red Hat Openshift deployment designed to have a small footprint that fits constrained environments and Edge computing needs.

 The deployment consists on  a Single Cluster Node playing the Master and Worker Node at the same time.
-Single-node OpenShift deployment does not have an option to add additional hosts Single-node OpenShift isn’t highly-available.
+Single-node OpenShift deployment does not have an option to add additional hosts Single-node OpenShift isn't highly-available.
 It explicitly does not assume zero downtime of the Kubernetes API.

 ## Variables